-C. Eugene Steuerle\
+By C. Eugene Steuerle

-Richard B. Fisher Chair

-The Urban Institute

-\The views expressed are those of the author and should not be attributed to the Urban Institute, its trustees, or its funders.
+Richard B. Fisher Chair at the Urban Institute.
+The views expressed are those of the author and should not be attributed to the Urban Institute, its trustees, or its testimony, see Doc 2011-2299 or 2011 TNT 23-31.